thuml/AutoTimes/README.md

 ## Flexible Input Length

-In the conventional forecasting paradigm, deep forecasters are trained respectively, limiting their applicability to a single lookback length.
-In contrast, our forecasters have the versatility to handle various input lengths with one model.
+In the conventional paradigm, deep forecasters are trained respectively, limiting their versatility.
+In contrast, our forecasters handle various input lengths with one model.

 <p align="center">
 <img src="./figures/lookback.png" alt="" align=center />